 The mission of Meiners Oaks Water District and its staff is to produce and deliver a reliable and sustainable supply of water to meet the needs of the residents and properties and the community within its boundaries.

-Meiners Oaks Water District has served its community and properties of the unincorporated portion of Ventura County called Meiners Oaks for the past 70 years.
-Appropriately named after John Meiners encompassing some 1300 acres, formally known as “Suhren Ranch” latterly as “Meiners Place”.
+Meiners Oaks Water District has served its community and properties of the unincorporated portion of Ventura County called Meiners Oaks for over the past 70 years.
+Appropriately named after John Meiners encompassing some 1300 acres, formally known as “Suhren Ranch” latterly as “Meiners Place.”
 This tract was included in the Rancho Ojai area which was originally granted by the Mexican Government to Fernando Tico in 1837.
 Later in 1870-76 transferred by Mesne and conveyed to and vested in John Meiners officially deeded from Geo H. Suhren to John Meiners in April, 1876.

-The District delivers an average of 2.64 acre feet of water per day to its customers which is equal to 862,005 gallons or 205.2 gallons per customer.
-In the summer months, that number can reach up to 5.56 acre feet per day or 1,812,002 gallons.
+The District delivers an average of 2.64-acre feet of water per day to its customers which is equal to 862,005 gallons or 205.2 gallons per customer.
+In the summer months, that number can reach up to 5.56-acre feet per day or 1,812,002 gallons.